Team

 Chief Impact Officer

-Casey is an impact-focused applied economist with 15+ years’ experience driving capacity building initiatives at the nexus of financial wellbeing and just climate & energy solutions.
-She has extensive experience working with CDFIs to direct capital to clean energy and community development initiatives supporting green job creation.
-She also has a strong track record partnering with policymakers and stakeholders at the federal, state, and local level to accelerate workforce development and clean energy investment.
+Casey J. Bell is an impact-focused applied economist with 15+ years’ experience working with CDFIs, non-profits, start-ups and utilities to direct capital to financial wellness, clean energy and place-based community development initiatives supporting a just and inclusive economy for all.
+She is adept at partnering with innovators, policymakers and stakeholders at the federal, state, and local level to accelerate systems change.

-Casey established the Finance Policy research portfolio at the American Council for an Energy Efficient Economy.
-Her team applied behavioral frameworks to address barriers to energy efficiency lending – with a focus on generating savings and health benefits within underserved markets.
-She also led input-output modelling to demonstrate the power of clean energy policy and investment to support job creation and a more productive economy.
 Previously, she led the Federal Reserve’s efforts to understand consumer adoption of digital and mobile banking and informed their consumer protection efforts during the 2008 financial crisis.
 Her contributions to the Fed’s joint work with Army Emergency Relief to research the impact of financial education on the financial health of enlisted soldiers informed the strengthened disclosure requirements in the 2008 revisions to the Truth in Lending Act (TILA).
 At the Brookings Institution, her work drilling down into alternative market data in underserved communities supported the revitalization of Downtown Detroit.